Wormhole

-Wormholes are consistent with the general theory of relativity, but whether they actually exist is unknown.
-Many physicists postulate that wormholes are merely projections of a fourth spatial dimension, analogous to how a two-dimensional (2D) being could experience only part of a three-dimensional (3D) object.
+and are consistent with the general theory of relativity.

 In 1995, Matt Visser suggested there may be many wormholes in the universe if cosmic strings with negative mass were generated in the early universe.
 Some physicists, such as Kip Thorne, have suggested how to create wormholes artificially.

 Terminology

 In 1928, German mathematician, philosopher and theoretical physicist Hermann Weyl proposed a wormhole hypothesis of matter in connection with mass analysis of electromagnetic field energy; however, he did not use the term "wormhole" (he spoke of "one-dimensional tubes" instead).

+The term "worm-holes" appears in British astronomer Arthur Eddington's 1928 popular exposition The Nature of the Physical World, in which he uses it metaphorically for "worm-holes" (material particles) crossing the "grain" of spacetime, rather than for a spacetime shortcut.

-American theoretical physicist John Archibald Wheeler (inspired by Weyl's work) coined the term "wormhole".
+American theoretical physicist John Archibald Wheeler (inspired by Weyl's work) used the term "wormhole".
 In a 1957 paper that he wrote with Charles W. Misner, they write:

 This analysis forces one to consider situations ... where there is a net flux of lines of force, through what topologists would call "a handle" of the multiply-connected space, and what physicists might perhaps be excused for more vividly terming a "wormhole".